shanest/nasslli25/content/index.md

 # News and Updates

+- Schedule update: all three bootcamp courses are now offered on **June 22 only**, in two blocks from 10AM-1PM and 2PM-5PM.
+This format change reflects the lodging update below.
+- Lodging detail: UW Conference Services housing (see link below) is only available starting the night of June 22.
+If you want to arrive early, you will have to arrange alternative lodging options.
+We apologize for this inconvenience.
 - Lodging through UW is live!
 You can use [this link](https://washington.irisregistration.com/Form/6820) to reserve a room (also linked on the registration page).
 The deadline is May 30, but we would appreciate if you could book as soon as you are able.
 - Information is being added to the course schedule website as it comes in, so keep your eyes peeled there for updates.
 - Hybrid format: although NASSLLI is fundamentally an in-person event, and the relationships built during in-person attendance are often formative and long-lasting, we do want to make the program available as widely as possible.
 To that end, there is an online-only option for [registration](registration).
 The majority---though not all---courses will be offered on Zoom.
 Information will be added to the course schedule page as it becomes available.